strongself/fabricio/README.md

 ## Authors

 - Egor Tolstoy
+- Vadim Smal

-Thanks for help in dealing with API to Vadim Smal, Irina Dyagileva and Andrey Smirnov.
+Thanks for help in dealing with API to Irina Dyagileva and Andrey Smirnov.

 ## License